Leumastai/deployment/README.md

-This Repo contains instance segmentation model connected to Heroku
+This Repo contains crane instance segmentation model connected to Heroku